Here are the tank size recommendations for platy fish:

 Not only is the water temperature and pH stable for the fish, but a 40-gallon tank also gives platies a variety of hiding, playing, and breeding spots in the aquarium.
 To avoid overcrowding a 40-gallon tank, keep only 27 platies in it: nine males and 18 females.

-Keep the large tank away from direct sunlight and traffic because too much light can heat the water and cause excessive algae growth in your tank, unless you’re stocking some mystery snails to feed on the algae in the tank.
+Keep the large tank away from direct sunlight and traffic because too much light can heat the water and cause excessive algae growth, unless you’re stocking some mystery snails to feed on the algae in the tank.

 While you can clean it every three weeks, a 40-gallon tank is deep and tedious to maintain since it holds many platies, and removing them can cause unnecessary stress or hurt to your fish during a water change.